Trump 'asked top FBI agent how he voted'

 That meeting, which Mr Flynn failed to notify his lawyers or other administration officials about, was held to discuss Mr Flynn's meetings with a Russian ambassador.

-Only 24 days after taking the job, Mr Flynn was fired for lying about the Russia meeting to Vice-President Mike Pence.
+Only 24 days after taking the job, Mr Flynn was fired for lying about the Russia meeting to Vice-President Mike Pence, the White House said.

-During Mr Comey's dinner meeting with Mr Trump, he claims that the president had asked him to drop the investigation, which included Mr Flynn's communications with Russian officials.
+During Mr Comey's dinner meeting with Mr Trump before he was fired in May, he claims that the president had asked him to drop the investigation, which included Mr Flynn's communications with Russian officials.

 "I hope you can see your way clear to letting this go, to letting Flynn go," Mr Trump told Mr Comey, according to the former FBI chief's testimony.